Eleven Tips to Improve the Security of your Home

-- Let people know you are home.
-While you should not open your door to strangers, you should let them know you are there.
-When visitors come to your door, ask them who they are.
-If you do not know them or know what they want, tell them you’re not interested.
-If they don’t leave, tell them you will call the police.
-Watch them to make sure they leave the property.
-If they don’t, call the police
+4. Let people know you are at home.If someone knocks on your door unexpectedly, you should let them know you are there.
+If you open your door to them, ask them to identify themselves and what they are there for.
+If you do not know them or are feeling uncomfortable continuing a conversation with them, let them know you are not interested.
+If they refuse to leave, tell them you will call the police.
+Keep a close eye on them to ensure they have walked away from your property.
+If they are away from your door but still near your property, call the police.

-- Keep records.Record serial numbers and take pictures of all your electronics.
+9. Keep records.Record serial numbers and take pictures of all your electronics, and store them away.
 If there is no serial number, engrave identification on the item.
 Take pictures to help identify the objects should they turn up in pawn shops or for sale online.

-- Don't leave a garage door opener in your vehicle.A favourite way for robbers to gain access to your home is by stealing a garage door opener from your vehicle.
+11. Don't leave a garage door opener in your vehicle.A favourite way for robbers to gain access to your home is by stealing a garage door opener from your vehicle.
 Often your address is conveniently located in the car or truck as well – on your license registration.
 Once they have access to the garage, the thieves can go in, close the door and take their time loading up or breaking into the house.

 Keeping your community safe is as important as protecting your home.
 Your condominium may already have safety features in place such as video surveillance, security patrols, or a neighbourhood watch program.
+Security tips for the holiday season are also very important to learn.
 For more information about creating safe environments, contact FirstService Residential, Alberta's leading condominium management company.